ArinBhagat/Practice/README.md

 # Practice
 This is my first GitHub Repo
+I just made a commit